AmmoCan/on-point/README.md

 #### Set Up
 1. Go to Appearance->Menus, click on 'create a new menu' and under 'Menu Settings' check the box next to 'Social Links Menu'.
-2. Add links to each of your social services using the 'Custom Links' panel located on the left side.
+2. Add links for each of your professional social services using the 'Custom Links' panel located on the left side.
 For example:
  * LinkedIn - URL: http://linkedin.com/in/your-user-name - Link Text: LinkedIn
 3. After adding your professional social link to your menu, go to the top of the screen and click on 'Screen Options' and make sure 'Title Attribute' is checked.
-4. Once you have verified 'Title Attribute' has been checked, click on your link and in the 'Title Attribute' field enter the social link name using lowercase.
+4. Once you have verified 'Title Attribute' has been checked, click on your social link and in the 'Title Attribute' field enter the social link name using lowercase letters.
 For example:
  * LinkedIn - Title Attribute: linkedin
 5. After adding all of your professional social links to your menu, click on the 'Save Menu' button.